The paradox of the compositionality of natural language: a neural machine translation case study: Setup

 \subsection{Evaluation data}

-For our compositionality tests, we use three different types of data -- synthetic, semi-natural and natural -- with varying degrees of control.
+While all our models are trained on fully natural data, for evaluation we use different types of data: synthetic, semi-natural and natural data.

-\paragraph{Synthetic data} For our \textbf{synthetic} test data, we take inspiration from literature on probing hierarchical structure in language models: we consider the synthetic data generated by \citet{lakretz2019emergence}, which contains a large number of sentences with a fixed syntactic structure and diverse lexical material. \citet{lakretz2019emergence}, and other authors afterwards \citep[e.g.][]{jumelet2019analysing,lu2020influence}, successfully used this data to assess number agreement in language models, validating the data as a reasonable resource to test neural models.
-We extend the set of templates in the dataset and the vocabulary used.
-For each of the resulting ten templates (see Table~\ref{tab:synthetic_data}), we generate 3000 sentences.
+\paragraph{Synthetic data} For our \textbf{synthetic} evaluation data, we consider the data generated by \citet{lakretz2019emergence}, previously used to probe for hierarchical structure in neural language models.
+This data consist of sentences with a fixed syntactic structure and diverse lexical material.
+We extend the vocabulary and the templates used to generate the data and generate 3000 sentences for each of the resulting 10 templates (see Table~\ref{tab:synthetic_data}).

-\paragraph{Semi-natural data} In the synthetic data, we have full control over the sentence structure and lexical items, but the sentences are shorter (9 tokens vs. 16 in \textsc{OPUS}) and simpler than typical in NMT data.
+\paragraph{Semi-natural data} In the synthetic data, we have full control over the sentence structure and lexical items, but the sentences are shorter (9 tokens vs 16 in \textsc{OPUS}) and simpler than typical in NMT data.
 To obtain more complex yet plausible test sentences, we employ a data-driven approach to generate \textbf{semi-natural} data.
 Using the tree substitution grammar Double DOP \citep{vancranenburgh2016disc}, we obtain noun and verb phrases (NP, VP) whose structures frequently occur in \textsc{OPUS}.
 We then embed these NPs and VPs in ten synthetic templates with 3000 samples each (see Table~\ref{tab:semi_natural}).
 See Appendix~\ref{ap:ddop} for details on the data generation.